-Is it sound to claim that $\alpha$ expr is covariant?
-The variance checking algorithm currently implemented in OCaml would reject it, because it uses a simple conservative criterion: parameters that are instantiated with something other than a type variable ( $\alpha$ is instantiated with int in the Int case and $\beta \gamma$ in the Prod case) must be invariant.
+Is it sound to claim that $\alpha \exp r$ is covariant?
+The variance checking algorithm currently implemented in OCaml would reject it, because it uses a simple conservative criterion: parameters that are instantiated with something other than a type variable (α is instantiated with int in the Int case and $\beta \gamma$ in the Prod case) must be invariant.

 In OCaml, covariance is used in particular with the relaxed value restriction [Gar04], which allows generalization of type variables appearing in covariant-only positions.
-This relaxation is crucial to work with polymorphic data structures and is, perhaps, the most important use of variance information.
-The current safe criterion is too restrictive to allow the use of a GADT in this case.
+This relaxation is crucial to work with polymorphic data structures, and is maybe the most important use of variance information.
+The current safe criterion is too restrictive to use GADT in this case.

 Let's first show why it is reasonable to say that $\alpha \exp r$ is covariant.
-We will explain why, informally, if we are able to coerce an $\alpha$ into a $\alpha'$ (we write $(\mathbf{v} :> \alpha')$ to explicitly cast a value $\mathbf{v}$ to a value of type $\alpha'$ ), then we are also able to transform an $\alpha \exp r$ into a $\alpha' \exp r$ .
+We will explain why, informally, if we are able to coerce an α into a α' (we write $(v :> \alpha')$ to explicitly cast a value v of type α), then we are also able to transform an $\alpha \exp r$ into a $\alpha' \exp r$.
 Here is a pseudo-code for the coercion function:

-let coerce : $$\alpha \exp r \le \alpha' \exp r = \text{function}$$
+''' let coerce : \alpha \exp r \leq \alpha' \exp r = function